 Memory type Attribute Address range Comments Xdata ROM xdata_rom 0x0-0xFFFF The size of such an object is limited to 64 Kbytes-I, and it cannot cross a 64-Kbyte physical segment boundary.
-Far ROM far_rom 0x0-0xFFFFFF The size of such an object is limited to 64 Kbytes-I. For details about placement restrictions, see Data pointers , page 290.
-Far22 ROM far22_rom 0x0-0x3FFFFF The size of such an object is limited to 64 Kbytes-I. For details about placement restrictions, see Data pointers , page 290.
-Huge ROM huge_rom 0x0-0xffffff The code generated to access the memory is larger and slower than that of any of the other memory types.
-In addition, the code uses more processor registers, which may force local variables to be stored on the stack rather than being allocated in registers.
+Far ROM far_rom 0x0-0xFFFFFF The size of such an object is limited to 64 Kbytes-I. For details about placement restrictions, see Data pointers , page 331.
+Far22 ROM far22_rom 0x0-0x3FFFFF The size of such an object is limited to 64 Kbytes-1.
+For details about placement restrictions, see Data pointers , page 331.

-Table 8: Memory types for ROM memory in external data memory space
+Table 6: Memory types for ROM memory in external data memory space